 in Ashes of Honor.
 Bridget is a folklore professor and knows that the father of her child isn't human, but because all she has is folklore, she gets a lot wrong about what he really is.
 Of course, she passes the wrong info to her child, with the best of intentions and desire to protect.

 Disappeared Dad: Mainly because he was unaware of the child's existence, Sir Etienne of Shadowed Hills.

 Doppelgänger: Used in Rosemary and Rue: an assassin takes the shape of Toby's now-teenage and very estranged daughter Gillian.

 In the third book, Toby meets her fetch, a perfect copy of herself that is supposed to guide her to her death.

 Dying Declaration of Love: Tybalt, after just barely surviving an attack on his life, finally tells Toby how he feels about her.
 But it turns out not to really be a dying declaration as medical attention gets administered shortly thereafter.

 Fantastic Drug: Goblin fruit.
-Cultivated by purebloods for pleasant dreams and a nice distraction from mortals encroaching on the world.
-But for changelings and humans, instantly and unbreakably addictive - until overindulgence or withdrawal kills them.
+It's cultivated by purebloods to cause pleasant dreams and a nice distraction from mortals encroaching on the world.
+But for changelings and humans, it's instantly and unbreakably addictive - until overindulgence or withdrawal kills them.

-Fantastic Racism: Changelings are thought of as less by the pureblood fae, and some of them are very nasty about it.
-Since October herself is not only a Changeling but the first one to ever be granted the rank of knight this comes up a lot.
+Fantastic Racism: Changelings are seen as inferior by many pureblood fae, and some of them are very nasty about it.
+Since October herself is not only a Changeling but the first one to ever be granted a knighthood, this comes up a lot.

 Fate Worse than Death: Arguably, what happens to everyone who dies at ALH, because their memories aren't preserved by the nighthaunts.
 January doesn't even get digitized into the computer, so she's the first truly gone fairy in a long time.